 In the past the fox has been one of our most important fur bearing animals and they used to be regularly killed for their pelts, they still are in some places.
 Most of their hunting by humans is done for ‘management’ though.
 Certainly here in the UK they are classified as vermin and are able to be shot on sight.
 Frankly the fox hunting ban of 2005 left sufficient loopholes so that poshos could still enjoy playing murder-dress-up of a weekend, making it effectively no ban at all.
 Foxes are still considered a pest species, as well as being able to shoot them on sight, you are allowed to us up to two dogs to ‘flush’ them out so long as the dogs don’t kill the fox.
 Your dogs are not permitted to go underground unless you can prove the fox has been bothering game birds – that is to say you are only allowed to kill an animal with your dogs if that animal has been threatening to kill other animals you specifically have on your property for the purpose of you, yourself, killing them.

 I’m as harsh as it gets with the ‘circle of life’ thing.
 I can think of no greater tribute for my deceased corpse than to be eaten by predators.
 But these people are just fucking sick.
 These people revel in killing.
 They want to feel powerful.
 It’s fucking disgusting behaviour and those rules need fucking changing.
 It’s a fucking excuse of a ‘ban’ that still permits people to put on ‘fake hunts’ in which foxes just somehow magically end up getting killed brutally, and there is absolutely zero protection for the fox whatsoever.
 It is truly fucking appalling.
 “You can control foxes if they are causing damage to your property.”
 We fucking well deforested most of their habitat, put up walls and fences, arbitrary borders that must not be crossed and we’re allowed to shoot them if they damage ‘our’ property!?
 Man, the Earth should just gobble these entitled twatbags up and show them who owns ‘their’ property.
 You don’t own shit, you fucking borrow it!
 Drop the fucking ego-fueled, hubristic bullshit and welcome to the real fucking world, for Christ’s sake.
 You disgust me.
-Fuck people who hunt foxes.
+Fuck people who hunt foxes for fun.

 Plus humans are the only species capable of doing an impact assessment of their own behaviours.
 Of realising there may be negative future consequences to their actions.
 Do foxes take farm animals, costing farmers money?
 Undoubtedly.
 I am not debating that fact.
 But what wider ecosystem services (and I hate that it always has to come down to the nickels and dimes of how much money they save us, what their monetary value to us is, but that’s the most effective way to demonstrate the value of animals to people) do they provide?
 What is the value to farming of them keeping rabbit populations in check or taking out small, seed-stealing birds?
 What soil benefits do they bring given that they often burrow underground?
 Does the presence of foxes scare away mesopredators that would cause other problems?